FontoXML/fontoxml-table-flow-cals/README.md

 });
 ```

-To configure the markup labels and contextual operations, use the `configureMarkupLabel` and `configureContextualOperations` functions.
+To configure the markup labels and contextual operations, use the {@link configureProperties} function.